coyote240/resume/src/resume.md

 that serves those needs today while being flexible enough to adapt to the needs of tomorrow.

-As a Director and Development Manager I have lead and grown large cross-functional teams of engineers and developers in the Financial and Healthcare sectors.
-I found success leading teams to greater efficiency while rapidly growing the depth and breadth of skills across the team.
+As a Director and Development Manager I have lead and grown large, cross-functional teams of engineers and developers across multiple domains.
+I found success leading teams to greater efficiency while rapidly growing the depth and breadth of skills across each team.
 I reduced turnover on my teams by focusing on team identity and encouraging every team member to participate and to own our shared narrative.

 Whether as a manager or as a senior contributor, I make teams better.